drshriveer/gtools/gomonorepo/README.md

 **Example: Add to your justfile:**

 -	TODO!! (link to updated just-file)

 **Example: Add to CI:**

 -	TODO!! (link to updated ci yaml)

 ### TODO:

+-	make the lint pass.
+-	Are we sure indirect dependencies are properly handled?

+What remains / ideas of the future, time permitting.

 -	improve documentation (after upgrading gtools golint-ci).
--   make the lint pass.
+-	smarter dependency resolution and test/lint planning
+	-	Option to run in dependency order (with parallelism where permitted)
+	-	sub-package dependency graph
+	-	test-package change detection and planning
+-	parallelize sub-package generate commands
+	-	Run in dependency order, parallelize what can be.
+-	module release & upgrade flow
+	-	semver change classification detection
 	-	tool to update inter dependencies
+-	config.yaml support (if/when configurations are complex enough to desire it)
+-	skip directories (e.g. node_modules)